-As of May 1, 2007, our directors, executive officers and the Spirit Lake Tribe, which is a selling shareholder under this prospectus, beneficially owned approximately 19.2% of the outstanding shares of our common stock.
-Following the sale of securities offered under this prospectus, assuming that all shares offered hereunder are sold, our directors, executive officers and the Spirit Lake Tribe will beneficially own 6.7% of the outstanding shares to stock.
+As of May 1, 2007, our directors, executive officers and the Spirit Lake Tribe, which is a selling shareholder in our proposed public offering, beneficially owned approximately 19.2% of the outstanding shares of our common stock.
+Following the sale of securities offered in our proposed public offering, assuming that all shares offered thereunder are sold, our directors, executive officers and the Spirit Lake Tribe will beneficially own 6.7% of the outstanding shares of our common stock.
 As a result, these shareholders, if acting together, may be able to influence or control matters requiring approval by our shareholders, including the election of directors and the approval of mergers or other extraordinary transactions.
 They may also have interests that differ from our other investors and may vote in a way with which such investors disagree and which may be adverse to such investors' interests.
-The concentration of ownership may have the effect of delaying, preventing or detering a change of control of our company, could deprive our shareholders of an opportunity to receive a premium for their common stock as part of a sale of our company and might ultimately affect the market price of our common stock.
+The concentration of ownership may have the effect of delaying, preventing or deterring a change of control of our company, could deprive our shareholders of an opportunity to receive a premium for their common stock as part of a sale of our company and might ultimately affect the market price of our common stock.